 Management: Remove affected fruit and keep future fruits from contact with the soil.

-Gray wall essentially is a ripening problem.
+Gray wall is essentially a ripening problem.

 Symptoms: The green fruits may have a gray cast or gray blotches.
 Ripe fruit will have green or brown areas on the inside of the fruit.